udiazr/f401cc-audio/README.md

 BlackPill STM32f401cc USB Audio Class Delta-Sigma Digital Audio Amplifier

 This amplifier overclocks your STM32f401 to 120MHz.
-Maybe you need to reset the device to be works.
+Maybe you need to reset the device to work.
 I think its much cleaner the sound now.

 An fully digital USB Audio class power audio amplifier.